-WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US
+SEARCH AND WILDFLOWER HOME PAGE YELLOW FLOWERS CONTACT US

 |

-Sibbaldia procumbens (Sibbaldia) Rosaceae (Rose Family) Alpine.
-Tundra.
+Sibbaldia procumbens (Synonym: Potentilla sibbaldia) (Sibbaldia) Rosaceae (Rose Family) Montane, subalpine, alpine.
+Openings, tundra.
 Summer.
-This is a common mat-forming, ground-hugging plant of tundra and open sub-alpine areas.
-Its compound, three parted leaf causes it to be taken for a member of the Pea Family (Fabaceae), but a closer look shows the leaves to be very much like the leaves of other Rosaceae, especially Fragaria (Wild Strawberry).
-A close inspection of the tiny flowers of Sibbaldia procumbens also shows them to to be distinctly Rosaceae with similarities to Fragaria, Geum, and Potentilla: sepals and petals usually 5, braclets present and alternating with the sepals, and flowers with sessile receptacles.
+This is a common circumpolar, mat-forming, ground-hugging plant of tundra and open high montane and subalpine areas.
+Its compound, three parted leaf might lead us to think it is a member of the Pea Family (Fabaceae), but a closer look shows the leaves to be very much like the leaves of other Rosaceae, especially Fragaria (Wild Strawberry).
+A close inspection of the tiny flowers of Sibbaldia procumbens also shows them to to be distinctly Rosaceae with similarities to Fragaria, Geum, and Potentilla: sepals and petals usually 5, bractlets present and alternating with the sepals, and flowers with sessile receptacles.
+In the above close-up of the flower, morning dew encases the floral parts with stamens seeming to float below the surface like frogs.
 Linnaeus named both the genus and species in 1753.
 The genus name honors the Scottish botanist, Robert Sibbald.
 "Procumbens" refers to its prostrate growth form.
-(More biographical information about Sibbald.) |
+(Click for more biographical information about Sibbald.) |

 |